vaultgroup-sa/cvmain-android-sample/README.md

 # cvmain-android-sample
 This is the cvmain library integration manual.
+You will need binary located in app/libs/cvmain.aar Supported ABI: armeabi-v7a

 ## Setup
+Copy cvmain.aar binary to libs folder in project
 Add below line in app level build.gradle
 ```shell
 implementation fileTree(dir: "libs", include: ["*.aar"])